Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Discussion

-We demonstrate through numerical experiments that, when a centre frequency applicable in a space mission is used in the numerical simulation of the full-wavefield, i.e., 20 MHz of the DISCUS concept \cite{bambach2018discus} or 60 MHz of JuRa \cite{herique2020jura}, together with quadrature amplitude modulation and demodulation of the simulated signal \cite{sorsa2021analysis}, the reconstruction will be corrupted by phase errors, if the wavefield is not averaged over spatial points or filtered by decomposing the signal into meaningful and noisy parts.
-The present results show that the expected effect of phase errors is of significantly higher magnitude in comparison to the noise level, and that this effect can be reduced via spatial and frequency-based sampling, i.e., averaging over a higher number of points in the spatial and spectral domains, consequently, improving the reconstruction.
-This is evident in the comparison of results for dense and sparse sets where the phase errors can be identified as the cause of the difference in the reconstruction obtained.
-The significance of the results is highlighted if the global internal structure of an asteroid is to be explored during a space mission, to provide answers to the important planetary scientific questions on asteroids and/or comets and their internal composition \cite{carry2012density,jutzi2017formation,Herique2018}.
+We demonstrate through numerical experiments on a two-dimensional domain that, when a centre frequency applicable in a space investigation is used in the numerical simulation of the full-wavefield together with quadrature amplitude modulation and demodulation of the simulated signal \cite{sorsa2021analysis}, the reconstruction of the domain is improved i.e., lessening wavelength-induced uncertainty, when it is found via averaging several candidate reconstructions or decomposing the signals into meaningful and noisy parts.
+The present results show that the expected effect of phase errors is of significantly higher magnitude in comparison to the noise level, and that their effect on the final reconstruction can be reduced via averaging over a sample of candidate reconstructions obtained by a randomising signal configuration in the spatial and spectral domains.
+Comparing the results obtained with regular and randomised signal configurations, the latter ones demonstrate an overall improved reconstruction quality which we interpret as a consequence of a successfully created larger sample of candidates.
+Namely, the convergence of the sample means as stated by the generalised central limit theorem \cite{liu2008monte} depends only on the sample size $K$ as $\mathcal{O}(K^{-1/2})$, if it is appropriate otherwise.
+Here the frequency randomisation constituted an important way to extend the sample size, accounting as a surrogate for the uncertainties due to wave propagation and domain structure.